Xerox0549/helm-practice-notes/README.md

 ```bash
 helm create node-js-app
 ```
-# after that making the file we need to make it package of the node-js-app befor making this we can change the file configuration of chart.yml and templates/servicce.yml for targetport mapping
+15. After that making the file we need to make it package of the node-js-app befor making this we can change the file configuration of chart.yml and templates/servicce.yml for targetport mapping
-1. make a package of node.js of
+1. Make a package of node.js of
 ```bash
 helm package node-js-app/
 helm install dev-node-js-app node-js-app -n dev-node --create-namespace
 ```
-# for the check pods id is running or not
+2. For the check pods id is running or not
 ```bash
 kubectl get pods -n dev-node
 ```
-# for the check service is it running or not
+3. For the check service is it running or not
 ```bash
 kubectl get svc -n dev-node
 ```
-# Now here we perform port forwarding of service for check the user interface
+4. Now here we perform port forwarding of service for check the user interface
 ```bash
 kubectl Port-forwarding svc/dev-node-app -n dev-node-app 8000:8000 --address=0.0.0.0
 ```
-## helm using helm
+ 5. Helm using helm

 ```bash
 Helm search repo {repo-name}